 Anne Ryland’s poetry reflects a preoccupation with letters, silences and voices from the past.
 The coastline, landscape and history of the North filter into her writing.
 Recent poems explore themes such as home, exile and belonging; places that become alternative homes (from ruins to furniture); language and its layers; and the miracles of the human body.

-Anne Ryland’s first collection, Autumnologist, was described by Moniza Alvi as ‘a collection of impressive substance’.
+Anne Ryland’s new collection, Unruled Journal, has been described by Moniza Alvi as ‘deeply rewarding, far-reaching and humane’.
 In a review of Anne’s second collection, The Unmothering Class, Julian Colton commented: ‘There are many fine women poets on the scene at the moment.
 To an illustrious list add the name Anne Ryland.’

 Her poems have been published in numerous anthologies, such as The Forward Book of Poetry (Faber, 2006), Land of Three Rivers (Bloodaxe, 2017), The Valley Press Anthology of Prose Poetry (Valley Press, 2019), The Result Is What You See Today – Poems about Running (Smith Doorstop, 2019) and An Insubstantial Universe – A Poetry Anthology in Celebration of George Eliot (Yaffle Press, 2020).
 Magazine publications include Poetry Review, Magma, Oxford Poetry, The North, Agenda, Long Poem Magazine, Poetry Salzburg Review, Ink Sweat and Tears and The High Window.
 Anne participated in the Newcastle University / Bloodaxe Poetics of the Archive Project, contributing two poems.
 She has written articles and translated German poetry into English.